Atnia Card Game Rules Document

 • Zelor - Passion, emotion, storytelling.
 One who values Zelor may join you if they truly believe in your cause or you give a rousing speech.
 Zelor magic draws from…

-Source names subject to change, (particularly, Old World & Eminus).
+Source names subject to change, (particularly, Old World, Martial, and Faith).

 Different people and factions within Atnia will value the different power sources differently and in varying amounts or combinations.
 These will determine the vibes of different factions, units, spells, and in general cards that you can include in your deck.

-Cards may will often have a source requirement, a number of symbols indicating how much devotion to that source you need to have to play it.
-Your devotion to a source is equal to the number of individual cards (not the icons on them) of that source you must have total/combined among your channeled cards and allied locations in the reality and dream zones.
-If you do not meet the source requirement, you cannot play the card.
+Cards may will often have a source devotion requirement, a number of symbols indicating how much devotion to that source you need to have to play it.
+Your devotion to a source is equal to the number of individual cards (not the icons on them) of that source you must have total/combined among your channeled cards and allied locations in the battlefield and horizon zones.
+If you do not meet the devotion requirement, you cannot play the card.

-You can tell what a card’s source(s) are by which source icons are on it’s source requirement.
+You can tell what a card’s source(s) are by which source icons are on it’s devotion requirement.

 Card Types

-• Unit - Units have offense stat in addition to their defense stat, and can attack and block.
+• Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.

 • Item - Items can have different subtypes that give them unique effects

-• Spell - Spells do what is indicated by their rules text on resolution, then are put into memory, unlike other cards which resolve to reality.
+• Spell - Spells do what is indicated by their description on resolution, then are put into memory, unlike other cards which resolve to battlefield.

-Some cards will also have subtypes, but substyles do not have any universal rules significance
+Some cards will also have subtypes.
+Substyles do not have any universal rules significance unless otherwise noted.
+Here are some that do matter:

-To play a card, you must meet it’s source requirement and pay it’s costs.
+To play a card, you must meet it’s source devotion requirement and pay it’s costs.

-When you play a card or ability, it is put onto Dream, and the player who did not play the card becomes the active player, who may then take an action or pass.
-Any new cards/effects put into dream are placed above other cards/abilities already there.
-Once a player passes, all cards in Dream (unresolved cards) are resolved in order of top to bottom.
+When you play a card or ability, it goes to the horizon zone, and the player who did not play the card becomes the active player, who may then take an action or pass.
+Any new cards/effects put into the horizon zone are placed above other cards/abilities already there.
+Once any player passes after doing nothing or only taking actions at infinite speed (such as channeling cards), all cards in the horizon zone (unresolved cards) are resolved in order of top to bottom

-When a card is played, it goes to Dream.
-When it resolves, it goes to reality if it is a unit or item, and goes to memory if it is a spell.
-When a card in reality or dream is destroyed (such as by taking damage greater than it’s defense stat), it is put into memory.
-Damage only occurs to cards in dream & reality.
+When a card is played, it goes to the horizon.
+When it resolves, it goes to battlefield if it is a unit or item, memory if it is a spell, and the location zone if it is a location.
+When a card in battlefield or horizon is destroyed (such as by having no more health left), it is put into memory.
+Damage only occurs to cards in the battlefield and horizon.

-• To reiterate, you pay an ability or card’s cost to play it, and only once it resolves it does it’s effect and/or enters play.
+• To reiterate, you pay an ability or card’s cost to play it, and only once it resolves it does it’s effect / enters play.

-• During the main phase, when all cards/abilities resolve, the player who did not begin the stack (by placing the first card in dream) becomes the active player.
+• During the main phase, when all cards/abilities resolve, the player who did not control the bottom card on the horizon becomes the active player.

-• All abilities are placed into dream just as cards are.
-Universal actions do not go through dream, however.
+• All abilities are placed into the horizon just as cards are.

 Speed